Why Cash Flow Matters – A Podcast

 Al: Dough, delighted to be here.
 And oh, by the way, let me congratulate you on your recent nomination for the Science of Economic Freedom by the wealthmanagement.com organization.
 It’s a great honor, considering the number of nominations that were submitted.

 Doug: Well thank you.
 Thank you very much, Al. And just for our audience, I’m in Santa Barbara, California, Al is in New York City.
-And so it is great to have you with us today, Al. Give us some background on yourself and your firm, before we jump into our subject today.
+And so it is great to have you with us today, Al.

 Al: Well, background on me, I’m a CPA and a personal financial specialist.
 And over 30 years ago I started a CPA firm that focused on sophisticated tax plan filing for high net worth individuals, families, business owners.
 Well, our clients loved our tax services.
 They started asking us questions that we couldn’t answer, like: How much insurance do I need?
 Can I improve the investment returns on my portfolio?
 Am I saving enough?